zanminkian/web-ide/README.md

 - To check the environment configuration, run `cat ~/.zshrc` inside the container.
 Feel free to edit it.

-- Run `start-desktop` inside the container and visit `http://localhost:6080/vnc.html` to visit a xfce desktop environment.
+- Run `start-desktop` inside the container and visit `http://localhost:6080/vnc.html` to visit a LXQt desktop environment.

 ## FAQ